aziddy/nightvison_goggles/README.md

 Nightvision can be really easy.
 One way is to use infrared light, a camera and screen

-This can also be used for some people who legally blind and can't see in dark areas
+This can also be used for some people who are legally blind and can't see in dark areas

 <br>
 <br>